Tarun-Mittal-cell/agent-frodo/IMPLEMENTATION_GUIDE.md

 # Dumpling Enhancement Implementation Guide

-This guide will help you implement the enhanced UI generation and autonomous features in your Dumpling project.
+This guide will help you implement the enhanced UI generation and autonomous features in your Frodo's project.

 ## Overview of New Features